 Benefits Of Eating Oranges While Breastfeeding

 Can you drink orange juice while breastfeeding?
-Well, while nursing, your body needs more Vitamin C than during pregnancy.
+Well, your body needs more Vitamin C while breastfeeding than during pregnancy.
 Orange is an excellent source of Vitamin C and it’s also great energy booster.
 It helps you absorb more iron from food.
 Hence, you might want to eat oranges or drink orange juice during breastfeeding.

 Side Effects Of Eating Oranges While Breastfeeding

-For moms, having an orange or its juice is quite normal to maintain their maternal health.
+For many moms, orange is one of the fruits to eat while breastfeeding.
 But, for you, it might not be the same case.
 In the first few months, as your baby’s intestinal tract is not fully mature and yet to develop, your baby might be sensitive to the high amount of citrus food in your diet.

 If Your Baby Is Sensitive To Oranges?